Darxo/Hardened/README.md

 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - Food Products transported by Caravans now always drop at full stacksize and freshness
+- Caravans from Tier 1 and Tier 2 civilian settlements now transport 2 produces (down from 3)
+- Caravans from southern city states now transport 4 produces (up from 3)

 ## Contracts